Answers to common questions about Handshake's virtual career fair platform, set to launch in July 2020.

 - We'll be monitoring this and exploring solutions in the coming weeks and months

-- We also recommend you designate a staff member to monitor student engagement, help them find sessions they can attend (group sessions don’t have any qualifications!) and contact employers to adjust their qualifications as needed
+- We also recommend you designate a staff member to monitor student engagement, help them find sessions they can attend (group sessions don’t have any qualifications!) and reach out to employers to adjust their qualifications as needed

 How will you minimise bias?
 Especially for video?
 And what will you do for students that don’t have video?